JBA TIBOR Reform

 [December 2023](Comments on the "timing to cease entering into new contracts" for products referencing Euroyen TIBOR)

-In light of the comment received in response to above Public Consultation, JBATA published a document describing the comments received regarding the timing to cease entering into new contracts for cash products (loans and bonds) and interest rate swaps referencing Euroyen TIBOR in advance of publishing the result of Public Consultation.
+○ In light of the comments to above Public Consultation, JBATA published a document describing the comments received regarding the timing to cease entering into new contracts for cash products (loans and bonds) and interest rate swaps referencing Euroyen TIBOR in advance of publishing the result of Public Consultation.

 [March 2024](Statement on future cessation of Euroyen TIBOR)